futres/futres_website/content/products.md

 Cirilli, O., <b>R.L.
 Bernor</b>, and L. Rook.
 2019.
 New Evidence on the Equidae from the Late Miocene of As Sahabi (MN13; Libya, North Africa).
 2019 meeting of the Paleontological Society of Italy, Naples, May 22-24, 2019.

 Cirilli, O., A.M.
 Jukar, R. Potts, L. Rook and <b>R.L.
 Bernor</b>.
 2019 The Deep Time Origin of African Zebras Through the Eurasian “Equus Stenonine” Lineage.
 Society of Vertebrate Paleontology.
-Abstract 163, Brisbane, Australia, 10/9-12/2019
+Abstract 163, Brisbane, Australia, Oct.
+9-12, 2019.

 <b>E.B.
 Davis</b>.
 2018.
 Keeping your data alive with harmonized repositories.
 Society of Vertebrate Paleontology Meeting, Albuquerque, NM.